 Katie Cornelius '16 Shares Why She Likes Cincinnati

-Katie is pictured at Cincinnati’s historic Music Hall.
+Katie is pictured in front of Cincinnati’s historic Music Hall.

 You've Been Served: Summons for a Civil Service Action